soso-song/loqal-discussion-website/README.md

 | admin  | admin  |
 | alan  | alan  |

+#### Register
+*A user will be able to login and register in this page

+#### User Dashboard
-So a user will be able to see their user profile, by clicking on user dashboard, they will be able to see the newest questions and questions related to them.
+* A user will be able to see their user profile, by clicking on the user dashboard
+* A user will be able to see the newest questions and questions related to them.
+* A user will be able to see the notification from admins via the userdashoard.

+#### User Profile
+* A user will be able to follow and followed by user profile
+* A user will be able see the followers and followings in user profile
+* A user will be able see the related question

+### Edit User
+* A user will be able to change their basic information via this page

+#### Admin Dashboard
-However, the current application is hardcoded to log in as the first account called “user” which has no access to the admin dashboard.
+Current application is hardcoded to log in as the first account called “user” which has no access to the admin dashboard.
 To log in as admin, open /sharedClasses/classes.js and go to the bottom to change current user to admin:
 ```javascript
 //Regular user
 // curr_user = users[0];
 //Admin user
 curr_user = users[2];
 ```

 Now when you open user/userdashboard.html, you will see an additional button called “Admin Dashboard” which shall lead you to a different dashboard only for admin users.

+### Subscribe
+* User will be able to subscribe tags or add tags in this page

+#### Questions
+*For each question will contain a title, a description and some related tags.
+When you go to editquestion.html, Fill the information that corresponds to the Blank and the user will be able to preview their question in the below.
+*Similar to twitter, in our website we separate tags by “,”.

+### Report
+* Users will be able to report questions via this page.

+#### Answers
+For the part of answers, click on reply to post to answer the question you want to answer.
+At the same page, you also can report an answer which is not appropriate and adire the answer you appreciate.